TIN0-m/TATA-Forage-Simulation/README.md

 - Centralization of Security for International Reach:
 A centralized cloud IAM solution allows for consistent rules applied globally centralized, auditing and logging, Reduced attack surface complexity and most importantly they come with cloud applications and services, simplifying access policies, single sign-on (SSO), and multi-factor authentication (MFA) across the entire cloud solution

+The Last Thing that i wanted to focus on was navigating Multi-Country Regulations (Governance and Compliance)

+- Each Country's Regulatory Data Standards:
+This is the primary challenge.
+Regulations like GDPR (Europe), POPIA (South Africa), CCPA (California), and others have specific requirements for data residency, privacy, consent, and access.

+- Adherence is Paramount:
+Non-compliance can lead to significant fines, reputational damage, and legal complications.